Reno Theft Crime Lawyers

 Helping You Avoid a Theft Conviction

 If you are convicted of a theft offense, in addition to the possibility of jail or prison, the court will likely order you to pay restitution to the victim for any money lost or property stolen.
-Our Reno criminal defense lawyers do everything possible to avoid conviction and attempt to obtain a resolution which avoids jail or prison.
+Our Reno theft crime defense lawyers do everything possible to help you avoid a conviction and attempt to obtain a resolution which avoids jail or prison.

-Depending on the facts of your case, you may even be eligible for a diversion program.
+Depending on the facts of your case, you may be eligible for a diversion program.
 Diversion programs are alternatives to traditional sentencing that—if successfully completed—can result in the dismissal of the theft offense.
-Find out if you qualify for a diversion program by calling our firm.
+Find out if you qualify for a diversion program by contacting our firm.